5 Facts You Should Know Before Traveling to Socotra Island for Tourism

 There are a few

-in Socotra that offer a bit more in the way of modern conveniences.
+small hotels in Socotra that offer a bit more in the way of modern conveniences.
 These are rare and widely spaced out, but are well-suited for travelers looking for a balance between comfort and an authentic experience.

 Hadibo, Socotra's capital, is the sole location offering Socotra Island hotel accommodations.
 While the quality of these hotels may not meet European standards, they provide an option for travelers who prefer not to camp or stay in remote areas.